danielsauter/rapid-android-development/display.md

 ###Using Hex Colors

 Processing's color method can also handle hexadecimal values, which are often less intuitive to work with but are still fairly common as a way to define color.
-We'll take a closer look at hexadecimal color values in <!--ref linkend="sec.read.csv" -->.
+We'll take a closer look at hexadecimal color values in [Read Comma-
+Separated Web Color Data]().
 Hex color method parameters, such as the ```hex``` code ```#ff8800``` for orange, are applied like this:

 ```
 fill(hex)